Cumaean Sibyl: Stories recounted in Ovid's Metamorphoses

+The Cimmerian Sibyl

+The Cimmerian Sibyl may have been a doublet for the Cumaean Sibyl, since the designation Cimmerian refers to priestesses who lived underground near Lake Avernus.
+An oracular shrine dedicated to Apollo, as at Delphi, stood on the Acropolis of Cumae.
+An underground Roman road ran from the southeastern part of Cumae, through Mount Grillo to the shores of Lake Avernus.
+However, there are sources that distinguished the two Sibyls, such as those that noted it was the Cumaean and not the Cimmerian Sibyl who offered King Tarquin her book of prophecies.

 Christianity

-Virgil may have been influenced by Hebrew texts, according to Tacitus, amongst others.
-Constantine, the Christian emperor, in his first address to the assembly, interpreted the whole of The Eclogues as a reference to the coming of Christ, and quoted a long passage of the Sibylline Oracles (Book 8) containing an acrostic in which the initials from a series of verses read: Jesus Christ Son of God Saviour Cross.
+Tacitus proposed that Virgil might have been influenced by the Hebrew Bible, and Constantine the Great interpreted the entirety of the Eclogues as a coded prophecy of the arrival of Christ.
+In the Oration of Constantine to the Assembly of the Saints, he quoted a passage from the eighth book of the pseudo-Sibylline Oracles, containing an acrostic in which the initials from the lines of a series of prophetic and apocalyptic verses read "Jesus Christ, Son of God, Saviour, Cross".

-In the Middle Ages, both the Cumaean Sibyl and Virgil were considered prophets of the birth of Christ, because the fourth of Virgil's Eclogues appears to contain a Messianic prophecy by the Sibyl.
-In it, she foretells the coming of a saviour, whom Christians identified as Jesus.
-This was identified by early Christians as such—one reason why Dante Alighieri later chose Virgil as his guide through the underworld in the Divine Comedy.
+In the Middle Ages, both the Cumaean Sibyl and Virgil were widely considered prophets of the birth of Christ, especially by Augustine, who quoted the Sibylline Oracles in The City of God.
+The fourth of Virgil's Eclogues, in which the Sibyl delivers a prophecy, was interpreted as a messianic prophecy of the birth of Christ by early Christians, who deemed Virgil a virtuous pagan; in particular, Dante personified Virgil as his guide through the underworld in the Divine Comedy.
 Similarly, Michelangelo prominently featured the Cumaean Sibyl in the Sistine Chapel among the Old Testament prophets, as had earlier works such as the Tree of Jesse miniature in the Ingeberg Psalter (c.
 1210).